Idoma people: Dancers

 The most famous traditional dance of the Idoma people is known as Ogirinya dance.
-It is a highly energetic dance that requires jumping (at regular intervals) on the toes in short period of time.
+It is a highly energetic dance that requires jumping (at regular intervals) on the toes in a short period of time.
+It also requires twisting of the body at every interval.
 A video of the Ogirinya dance can be viewed on YouTube.
-Dancers putting on the Idoma attire (traditional colours) can be seen in both links.
+Dancers putting on the Idoma attire (traditional colors) can be seen in both links.